sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 <p style="margin-left: 20px">If BootdebuggingEnabled = 0 (False), then allow access.</p>

-<p style="margin-left: 20px">If BootDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If BootDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets